Saturday, August 17, 2013

 If you’re looking for Pringles, Doritos, Lays Potato Chips and those 3D Chips, you’re in luck.
 If you’re looking for Ruffle’s Potato Chips, you’re out of luck, at least in Cordoba, but you might find a generic brand equivalent that's semi-decent.

 They don’t have Ritz Cracker, or rather the brand name.
-They do however have REX which tastes similar to a Ritz Cracker, albeit smaller in size.
+They do however have REX which tastes somewhat similar to a Ritz Cracker, albeit smaller in size.

 Fruit Loops, Kellogg’s Corn Flakes, and Special K are available here.
-While most of the other brand name cereals (not mentioned) haven’t made it this far down, you will find similar substitutes with Argentinian brand names.
+While most of the other brand name cereals (not mentioned) haven’t made it this far down, you will find similar substitutes with Argentine brand names.

 Traditional Quaker Oatmeal is also available.